 Contribution to the EU Market

 The development of Galileo and EGNOS affects industries far beyond what we normally tend to think of as ‘space based’.
 The downstream industry for GNSS includes component manufacturers that produce everything from receivers, chipsets, antennas and safety beacons.
 It includes system integrators that integrate GNSS capability into larger products, such as vehicles and consumer electronics.
 It also includes value-added service providers that improve access to and use of GNSS, including map providers and augmentation service providers.
-To this the vast opportunities for the development ofservices using navigation satellite signals should be added, a development that is largely led by SMEs creating a wide variety of applications for the growing global app community.
+Europe is in second position among GNSS augmentation and added-value service providers, accounting for 31% of the global market in 2017 (compared to 22% in 2007), following North America, which has 49%.
+These opportunities for the development of services using navigation satellite signals are eagerly seized by start-ups and SMEs, which create a wide variety of applications for the growing global app community.

-Innovation also plays a key role in the future economic growth and sustainability of the European Union – and here European GNSS offers huge potential for the EU, with growing demand in a number of different sectors: LBS, transport, surveying, agriculture, timing and synchronisation.
+Innovation also plays a key role in driving economic growth and sustainability in the European Union.
+In this context, European GNSS offers huge potential for the EU, as an engine of innovative growth in a number of different sectors: LBS, transport, surveying, agriculture, and timing and synchronisation.